 What’s not to love about the cajon?
 They’re affordable, accessible, portable, versatile and most of all, a lot of fun.
 You don’t need to be an expert drummer or musician to be able to play one.
-It’s actually simpler than you think if you’re looking to jam along with your favourite songs – just check out these awesome covers on the cajon.
+It’s actually simpler than you think if you’re looking to jam along with your favourite songs.

 The popular world of the cajon can be a little overwhelming, and choosing the right one can get tricky, especially since we just want to get down to hand drumming, pronto.
-So here’s a rundown on what you should be looking out for when purchasing a cajon.
+So here’s a rundown on what you should be looking out for when purchasing one.

 Types of Cajons

 Cajons are a lot more than just six-sided hollow boxes.
-Since their humble beginnings, additions like guitar strings, snare wires and even bells have found their way onto cajons.
-Here are some of the common types of cajons you’ll find.
+Since their humble beginnings, additions like guitar strings, snare wires and even bells have found their way onto them.
+Here are some of the common types you’ll find.

-Peruvian: The OG.
+The OG.
 Originating in the tea plantations of Peru more than 200 years ago, the first cajons were probably shipping crates repurposed as drums by African slave musicians.
-The backs are usually made from a hardwood which has a round sound hole cut out.
+The backs are usually made from hardwood which has a round soundhole cut out.
 The front, called a tapa, is made from laminated wood.
-The Peruvian cajon produces a tight, dry sound.
+The Peruvian variant produces a tight, dry sound.
 It does not have a snare.

 What will you be using a cajon for?

 Naturally, your ideal cajon option lies in its purpose.
 You could be playing in an acoustic band, where good projection and resonance is needed.
-Or if you’re just jamming out with friends covering popular songs, you might want a cajon with a snare.
+Or if you’re just jamming out with friends covering popular songs, you might want one with a snare.

-Modern cajons have a host of features that allow for different sounds and even for micro adjustments which give you a wide range of tonal options.
+Modern ones have a whole host of features that allow for different sounds – even allowing for micro-adjustments which give you a wide range of tonal options.
 There’s something for everyone, whatever your skill level or budget.